rosmelaguilarr/css_pseudoclases/README.md

 ## Features

-This website was built to implement flexbox and responsive design.
+This challenge is to implement the pseudo elements and pseudo classes.

 ## Contact